Council tax FAQs

 Rectification – you can ask us to correct any incorrect information.

 Deletion – you can ask us to delete your personal information.
-The Council can refuse to delete information if we have a lawful reason to keep this.
+We can refuse to delete information if we have a lawful reason to keep it.

 Portability – you can ask us to transfer your personal data to different services or to you in some circumstances.

-Right to object or restrict processing – you have the right to object to how your data is being used and how it is going to be used in the future.
+Right to object or restrict processing – you have the right to object to how your data is being used, and how it's going to be used in the future.

 Right to prevent automatic decisions – you have the right to challenge a decision that affects you that has been made automatically without human intervention, for example an online form with an instant decision.